Assembling instructions for Unic Rotarex® structures

 1.9.1 The technical documentation will help you to measure and to understand the position of the connection elements and bigger profiles included in the project.

 2 Sorting of the profiles and structural elements

 2.1 Each structural element is formed of one or more packs.
 To be able to assemble the structural element you have to find all packs forming the element (written in the packing list).

 2.2 For an easy sorting we recommend that from unloading to try to sort on elements and levels (as much as space allows).

 2.3 First assemble the elements that are near, formed of one pack or the ones that you sorted from unloading.

-2.4 Do not look thought the stacks hundreds of times to find a pack, because as you assemble you will find the one at some point.
+2.4 Do not look through the stacks hundreds of times to find a pack because as you assemble you will find the one at some point.

 2.6 Place the structural elements with the assembling code facing upwards so they can be easily identified.
 You can also write with a permanent marker the name of the element on a visible edge.

 2.7 If there are many identical elements EX5(EX1), you can place them in stacks and use any of them when needed as it will not make a difference in terms of structural point of view.